NeoBlizzard-verbose/Lenovo-G570-Hackintosh/README.md

-NOTE:- EFI is OUTDATED!
-I'M BUSY ENJOYING MY HACKINTOSH AND THERE'S MORE THAN 100 FILES TO BE CHANGED SO WAIT UNTIL I REMOVE THIS NOTE!
-       Sorry for the unavailability.
-Will get it up ASAP, as well as a guide on how to bake this to your specific Lenovo G570 :)
+NOTE:- EFI is up to date, but you need to do more stuff.
+       GenSMBIOS for serial (patch as MBP8.1)
+       OC beautification process -> resources folder -> paste accordingly

 # Lenovo-G570-Hackintosh
 [WIP] MacOS High Sierra on Lenovo G570 (20079) using the OpenCore Bootloader

 [DISCLAIMER]
+Depending on your specs, if they are as accurate as mine, it shouldn't be a problem using this EFI OOTB.
-Before you proceed any further, you, the reader and a probable user of this EFI, accept that all changes that you are willing to perform on your personal G570 computer are at your own risk, and that I will NOT BE HELD RESPONSIBLE if you managed to summon a nuke to your location or if you managed to bring world peace by letting aliens take over our planet...
+However, before you proceed any further, you, the reader and a probable user of this EFI, accept that all changes that you are willing to perform on your personal G570 computer are at your own risk, and that I will NOT BE HELD RESPONSIBLE if you managed to summon a nuke to your location or if you managed to bring world peace by letting aliens take over our planet...
 (the irony)